dathbe/MMM-PGA/README.md

 1. Goto to http://www.espn.com/golf/players
 2. Find the player you want to add to your favorites
 3. Click on the player name
 4. The id will show up in the url.
-For example the url for Tiger Woodsis http://www.espn.com/golf/player/_/id/462/tiger-woods His player ID would be 462
+For example the url for Tiger Woods is http://www.espn.com/golf/player/_/id/462/tiger-woods His player ID would be 462

 ## Contributing